mcaliman/mcaliman.github.io/_posts/en/java/2008-01-05-java-objects.md

 When an object is passed as a parameter to a method, only the value of its handle is copied into the formal parameter and so on allows the method to modify the contents of the object itself, making those changes permanent, regardless of whether at that point the value of the formal parameter is destroyed.
-It is clear how wrong it is to create a new object instance within the method and assign it to the formal parameter: the handle would in fact removed when returning control to the calling module, this requires the return command.
+It is clear how wrong it is to create a new object instance within the method and assign it to the formal parameter: the handle would in fact be removed when returning control to the calling module, this requires the return command.

 Translated into code